Dev Workflow

 Rollout Plan

-Lessons from backend rollout inform frontend adoption.
+Lessons from backend adoption inform a parallel rollout to frontend and mobile teams.

 Acknowledged Trade-offs